IIIF/website/source/index.md

 hero:
   image: "assets/images/heroes/hero-1.webp"
   title: Gain richer access to the world's image and audio/visual files
   subtitle: IIIF is an open standard for delivering high-quality, attributed digital objects online at scale.
 It’s also an international community developing and implementing the IIIF APIs.
-IIIF is stewarded by a consortium.
+IIIF is backed by a consortium of leading cultural institutions.
   button:
     label: "Get Started"
     link: "/get-started"